 303 Our study aimed to assess the evolution of the bark beetle crisis in the spruce forest with

-304 remote sensing approach.
-The methodology used to identify bark beetle damages stands is robust
+304 a remote sensing approach.
+The methodology used to identify the damaged stands is robust

-305 and effective as far as reliable composition maps are available.
+305 and effective as far as reliable species composition maps are available.
 Indeed, to improve the result in

 306 the Vosges, a new Norway spruce map is necessary to better distinguish spruce from fir.
 Taking